Childproofing your home

 There’s a lot of choice when it comes to baby monitors, and a wide price range too.
 You can spend less than £20 for a basic audio monitor, or more than £300 for a state-of-the-art video monitor with several cameras.

-To help you narrow your search and figure out what you want, take a look at our free article on how to choose the best baby monitor.
+To help you narrow your search and figure out what you want, take a look at our how to choose the best baby monitor guide.

 If you opt for an internet-connected baby monitor, you may be concerned about it being hacked.
 Find out more with our in-depth article on baby monitor safety.